NEXT EDITION: FEBRUARY 2026

 You will enhance your professional profile by mastering the application of multiple culinary techniques.

-You will understand the physicochemical foundations of classical and modern cooking techniques.
+You will understand the physicochemical foundations of both classical and modern cooking techniques.

-You will learn the gastronomic properties and best uses of products.
+You will learn about the gastronomic properties of ingredients and their most effective culinary applications.

 You will adapt your technical knowledge to different cooking styles.

-You will acquire knowledge in cooking, production management, nutrition, and personal development.
+You will gain expertise in cookery, production management, nutrition, and personal development.

-You will train through a practical methodology: cooking workshops, masterclasses, learning visits, and more.
+You will follow a practical methodology that includes kitchen workshops, masterclasses, learning visits, and more.

-You will participate in a center that amplifies its leadership in gastronomy not only at an educational level.
-You will be enriched by initiatives like BCC Innovation and Culinary Action, spaces that promote entrepreneurship and socioeconomic impact.
-Furthermore, the GOE project is imbued with its vision of connecting passion, talent, and innovation in a global network.
+You will be part of an institution that leads gastronomy not only in education.
+You'll benefit from initiatives like the GOeTech Center and Culinary Action, spaces that foster entrepreneurship and socio-economic impact.
+The GOe project is deeply rooted in the vision of connecting passion, talent, and innovation through a global network.

-You will live in a unique environment, in the gastronomic capital of the Basque Country, surrounded by a rich culinary culture that will inspire your learning and professional development.
+You will live in a unique environment, in the culinary capital of the Basque Country, surrounded by a rich gastronomic culture that will inspire your learning and professional growth.

-• Chefs who can demonstrate an equivalent level of education through relevant professional experience or informal training in culinary techniques and kitchen management.
+- Professionals in the culinary field: Chefs who can demonstrate an equivalent level of knowledge through relevant professional experience (minimum 1 to 3 years) or non-formal training in culinary techniques and kitchen management.

 PROGRAM